How Do You Know When You Are in a COPD Crisis?

 COPD is a chronic disease process.
 This means it will never go away and will likely become more severe over time.
 However, it does wax and wane.
 In other words, some days will be much better than others.
 The ways to manage COPD are simple.

 - Follow all of your physicians orders for medications, exercise, hygiene and diet.
 "Exercise" you ask?
 Yes, as strange as it sounds, it may actually help.
 Of course, you must use common sense; no fair walking when the smog or pollen count is sky high, no fair walking when the temperature is extremely cold or hot and absolutely no fair overdoing it!
 Do NOT compete with younger people!
-Let them pass right by on the YMCA gym balcony walkway!
+Let them pass right by on the YMCA gym balcony walkway.
 Walking will help with your lung capacity as long as you can do it without damaging your already damaged lungs.

 - The worst thing anyone with COPD can do is just go from bed to chair and that is it.
 That raises that person's risk of infection and decreases their quality of life.
 As long as possible, keep on your feet and keep on a schedule.
 There will eventually come a time when the person with COPD will not be able to manage any of their basic day to day activities without total assist but for as long as possible, stay independent and as healthy as possible.

 That said, remember that a person with COPD must not challenge or compete with his or her own body!
 Exercise must be done in short, frequent intervals.
 Exercise and diet both must be done alternately.
 A person with COPD burns calories much faster than other people because it takes more calories just to breathe.
 Therefore, short, frequent meals and short, frequent bouts of energy.